Sucrose Rich Foods and Sucrose Intolerance

 Due to the shorter length of the small intestine, children are more susceptible to symptoms.
 Therefore, symptoms can improve with age (3).

-For people with sucrose intolerance, it may be imperative to modify their diets and exclude or lower their sucrose intake.
-Therefore, it is important to know which foods contain high levels of sucrose.
+It may be imperative for people with sucrose intolerance to modify their diets and exclude or lower their sucrose intake.
+Therefore, it is essential to know which foods contain high levels of sucrose.

 References